zhjd1996/gazebo/readme.txt

-move the folders to  your ROS workspace/src catkin/make
+move three folders to  your ROS workspace/src catkin/make